QCSP monsters and the demise of the Chen Conjecture: EGP and WNU on 3-element domain

 \begin{proof} Let $r$ be the maximal arity of relations in $\Gamma$, let $k=max(4,r)$.
 Note that if we add to $\Gamma$ all the relations of arity at most $k$ that can be pp-defined from $\Gamma$ then we do not change the complexity of $\QCSP(\Gamma)$.
-Thus, we can assume that $\Gamma$ contains all such relations.
-Additionally, since $\Pol(\Gamma)$ is $\{0,2\}\{1,2\}$-projective, $\{0,2\}$ and $\{1,2\}$ are from $\Gamma$.
+Also, adding the equality relation to $\Gamma$ does not change the complexity since the equalities can be propagated out.
+Another important fact is that adding pp-definable relations and the equality relation to a constraint language does not affect the set of polymorphisms $\Pol(\Gamma)$.
+Thus, it is sufficient to prove the claim only for constraint languages $\Gamma$ containing all such relations.
+Additionally, since $\Pol(\Gamma)$ is $\{0,2\}\{1,2\}$-projective, $\{0,2\}$, $\{1,2\}$, and $\{0,2\}^{2}\cup\{1,2\}^{2}$ are from $\Gamma$.
 Therefore, $\Gamma$ satisfies all the assumptions we formulated in the beginning of this section.

+Case 1 follows from Corollary~\ref{PSpaceCompleteness}.
+Otherwise, $\Gamma$ is preserved by a $01$-stable operation, and by Lemma~\ref{InCONPForStable} the problem $\QCSP(\Gamma)$ is in co-NP.